 If you're not already on LinkedIn, you definitely need to be.
 Basically, it's a site that allows you to connect to people you know.
 It also allows you to see profiles of anyone else on LinkedIn, and gives you ways to connect to them.
 There are a few ways you can use LinkedIn in a job search:

 - Company Search - One of the best ways to use LinkedIn is if you have a very specific company you are interested in.
 You search on that company, and hopefully find people who are connected to other people you know.
-Then, you can ask your personal contact to connect you. allows employers to post jobs on the site.
+Then, you can ask your personal contact to connect you.
+Employers also tend to post jobs on the LinkedIn.
 The jobs are usually high quality, professional jobs.

-- Email - When I was first laid off, I sent a large email to everyone in my LinkedIn network, letting them know of my situation, and asking for any help or people they could put me in touch with them.
+- Email - When I was first laid off, I sent a large email to everyone in my LinkedIn network, letting them know of my situation, and asking for any help or people they could put me in touch with.

 - Blog Link - LinkedIn now gives you the ability to link your blog post to your profile.
 So every time I post a new blog post, it updates on my profile, so anyone looking at my profile will see what I'm writing about.
 It also includes the updated post in the weekly update emails that go out to your connections.